Ammunition used in CEO’s killing had 'Deny,' 'defend' and 'depose' written on it, AP source says

 Police issued several surveillance images of the man, who wore a hooded jacket and a mask that concealed most of his face and wouldn't have attracted attention on a frigid day.
 Some of the photos were taken at a Starbucks coffee shop shortly before the shooting.
 Police offered a reward of up to $10,000 for information leading to an arrest and conviction.

+Thompson, a father of two sons, had been with UnitedHealthcare since 2004 and served as CEO for more than three years.

-The insurer’s Minnetonka, Minnesota-based parent company, UnitedHealth Group Inc., was holding its annual meeting with investors to update Wall Street on the company’s direction and expectations for the coming year.
+The insurer’s Minnetonka, Minnesota-based parent company, UnitedHealth Group Inc., was holding its annual meeting with investors in New York to update Wall Street on the company’s direction and expectations for the coming year.
 The company ended the conference early in the wake of Thompson’s death.

-Thompson, a father of two sons, had been with the company since 2004 and served as CEO for more than three years.

 “Brian was a highly respected colleague and friend to all who worked with him,” UnitedHealth Group said in a statement.
 "We are working closely with the New York Police Department and ask for your patience and understanding during this difficult time.”